Apply For A Bus Pass

 - A recent passport sized photograph

-- Proof of identity (e.g. birth certificate, passport, repeat prescription or driving licence)
+- Proof of identity (for example, birth certificate, passport, repeat prescription or driving licence)

 - Your national insurance number